 Work in Progress

 Competence, Mistrust, and Information Acquisition in Advisory Relationships - Manuscript in preparation

-Cultivating Exploration in a Dynamic Principal-Agent Model (with Luke Boosey) - Theory & design phase
+Clarity and Adaptation in Relational Contracts with Guiding Principles (with Luke Boosey) - Theory & design phase

 Effort Provision and Risk Taking in Contests (with Christopher Brown) - Theory & design phase